nevergofull/A/README.md

 - backed by holochain, not the internet

 ### Contributing
 There is a whole lot of work to be done, code contributions are more than welcome.
-By submitting a pull request, you are agreeing for your contribution to be distributed under GPL V3 license (the same license voat uses for the rest of voat project).
+By submitting a pull request, you are agreeing for your contribution to be distributed under GPL V3 license (the same license voat uses for the rest of voat2 project).